arielt/bs/README.md

 BS
 ==

 Binary Score allows you to execute code verification in sandbox environment.
 It's available on any Ubuntu machine: bare metal, virtual on-premises or in the cloud.

-It protects your resources while executing not trusted code.
+Binary Score protects your resources while executing not trusted code.

 Executed code will be limited by: